-Read more: Panasonic Lumix GH6 review – a filmmaker's perspective (opens in new tab)
+Read more: Panasonic Lumix GH6 review

 Read more: Olympus OM-D E-M1 X review

 The OM System OM-5 is a magnificent midrange camera that offers flagship features and all-purpose performance in a compact, affordable package.
-It has been criticized in some quarters for not offering the same sea change as the OM-1, but for our money this offers the OM-1's coolest tricks in a much more pocketable body – making this your perfect daily driver when you want to go on an adventure (or you want to be prepared for one) with a camera that's there if you need it, and doesn't compromise on quality.
+It has been criticized in some quarters for not offering the same sea change as the OM-1, but for my money this offers the OM-1's coolest tricks in a much more pocketable body – making this your perfect daily driver when you want to go on an adventure (or you want to be prepared for one) with a camera that's there if you need it, and doesn't compromise on quality.

 Its everyday 20.4MP resolution can be boosted to 50MP and 80MP if you really need it.
-You can shoot 4K video in log if you want to.
+You can shoot 4K video in Log if you want to.
 Use Pro Capture to record every split second of a bird taking off, or Live Composite to turn flashes of lightning into ferocious forks of abstract art.
 Take silky smooth waterfall shots without bringing ND filters, or focus stack insect images for all the depth of field you want.
 For an all-in-one tool that will enable you to make the most of your outdoor pursuits, the OM-5 is the perfect adventure buddy.